Local Gem You Must See: Viklari the Last Castle, Cyprus

 It comes with gigantic chips, freshly prepared salad, some bread and of course wine!

-The food is good quality, I would say even better than you get in most restaurants in Paphos (especially in the harbor area).
+The food is good quality, I would say even better than you get in most restaurants in Paphos (especially in the harbour area).

 The salad is rather simple but very fresh.
 Good fresh ingredients, you can’t go wrong with those.